Cliff Boro

 Clifford Todd Boro is an American entrepreneur and startup investor.
-He is best known as cofounder and former CEO of KidZui (now Zui.com), a child-oriented Internet browser and search engine.
+He is best known as cofounder and former CEO of KidZui (now Zui.com), a child-oriented web browser and search engine.
 Saban Brands bought Zui.com in September 2012.
 He founded Internet Financial Network (later Infogate).
 AOL Time Warner bought Infogate in March 2003.
 He is cofounder and managing partner of The Team Group, LLC, a technology startup/accelerator investment group.
 In addition, he has been chief executive officer, board member and cofounder at several other firms, including Internet Financial Network (Infogate), VideoEgg, mSnap and CVT Ventures, LLC.

 Personal life and early career

 Born in Leominster, Mass., to Ira Michael and Margaret Nason Boro.
 He has a brother, Gregory.
 Boro attended the Dwight School, a private international school on Manhattan’s Upper West Side and graduated in 1988.
 Boro's later success led school officials to create the Cliff Boro Award.
 The school presents the award annually to students for innovative thought in science and technology.

 Boro’s father supported and encouraged his son’s inquisitive nature.
 Boro said in a radio interview that he founded KidZui (March 2006) to provide children with a modern version of his father’s interest in him.

 Boro began working at Steinhardt Partners, Soros Fund Management and Berg Partners as a full-time Wall Street trader while still in high school.
 Boro attended New York University and Brandeis University in 1992 and 1993, but did not graduate.

-Boro lives in San Diego, Calif. and owns property in Port Saint Lucie, Fla.
+Boro lives in San Diego, California, and owns property in Port Saint Lucie, Florida.
 He is a major Democratic supporter in the Treasure Coast area.
 He is an avid sailor and blogs at offacliff.com.